 The truth however is actually the opposite.
-Specter has ingeniously cherry-picked his science: by calling GMOs safe even though there has never been a single scientific study undertaken on humans with GMOs that can support his statement!
+Specter has ingeniously cherry-picked his science: by calling GMOs safe even though there has never been a single scientific study undertaken on humans that can support his statement!
 Not one.
 In fact, multiple animal and soil studies have confirmed that there are many hazards to animal health from consumption of GMOs and their attendant pesticides.
 Hundreds of scientists have signed a declaration stating that GMOs have not been proven to be safe.
 Specter, Lynas et. al. ignore all of this information.
 That’s not very scientific, and it’s not journalism.

 While attacking Shiva’s rhetoric Specter uses no science at all, just the opinions of the GMO-huggers he interviews, since there is so little real science backing up their claims.
 All rhetoric and false promises aside, GMOs have in fact created super-bugs and super-weeds and increased the use of pesticides, while yields are falling as they harm soil fertility, according to Professor Emeritus at Purdue and soil specialist Don Huber, who also goes un-interviewed for the article.
 GMO crops are also in fact less nutritious and highly allergenic, creating inflammatory conditions in the gut (proven in a pig sudy).
 Chronic gut inflammation can lead to any major disease.
 Yet Specter makes it seem as if all scientists everywhere support GMOs because GMOs are ‘scientific’.
 As if science is some kind of messiah from the mind, some kind of pinnacle of purity in the human condition.
 But that’s not very scientific.
 Nuclear bombs and strip-mining are also scientific.
 Frankenstein and killer drones are scientific.
 Thalidomide and DDT are scientific.
 There is such a thing as bad science.
 To not admit that is bad science.